Accounting & Financial Ops

 Once you have all the appropriate documents for your business type (which you’ll have identified in step one) and gone through the subsequent steps, it’s time to double-check your work.
 Consider using a tax software to help you go through each section of the tax form.

-- Travel and entertainment deductions: If you travel for business or entertain clients or employees as part of your business, those entertainment expenses can be deducted from your business taxes.
+• Travel logistics and meals: If you travel for business, some eligible expenses may be able to be deducted from your business taxes.
 Be sure to separate any business or personal costs if your travels include both work and pleasure.

-- R&D credit payroll offset: If you are a qualified company with gross receipts under $5M, you may be eligible to offset up to $250K each of the employer portion of social security tax and Medicare tax.
+• Credit for increasing research activities: If you are a qualified company with gross receipts under $5M, you may be eligible to offset your payroll tax liabilities up to $250K for each of the employer portion of social security tax and Medicare tax.

-Be sure to deduct the money you’ve already sent to the IRS for tax payments.
-There’s no need to pay more in business taxes than you owe.
+Also: Be sure to deduct the money you’ve already sent to the IRS for tax payments.

 If you’ve outsourced your tax preparation to an accountant, yours will be the second set of eyes on the numbers.
 When you file, your signature will go alongside theirs, along with their PTIN, or preparer tax identification number.